GuangyuanHao/WaveletGAN/README.md

   This model's novel points:
   1. Two discriminators "teach" one generator.
-  2. Wavelet filters are put in front of first layers of two discriminators respectively, so the discriminators' ability is limited and also they can "teach" the generator different knowledge.
-One "teaches" generator to generate one high-definition part of image and anther "teaches" generator to generate anther low-definition part of a image.
+  2. Low-pass wavelet filter and a mask, and anther mask are put in front of first layers of two discriminators respectively, so the discriminators' ability is limited and they can also "teach" the generator different knowledge.
+One "teaches" generator to generate one low-definition part of an image and anther "teaches" generator to generate anther high-definition part of an image.

 # Current Results on CelebA